Periodontal Disease in Dogs: Signs, Prevention & Treatment

 Triggered by the accumulation of bacteria in the mouth, it can lead to bad breath, pain, and tooth loss.
 In advanced stages, it may even cause an infection that spreads to other parts of the body.

-The good news is that dental disease is preventable with the right care and attention.
-Here we look into the causes, signs, and stages of periodontal disease in dogs and explain some of the treatments that are available to you.
+The good news is that severity of dental disease can be decreased with the right care and attention.
+Here we look into the causes, signs, and stages of periodontal disease in dogs and explain some of the treatments that are available.

 What is dental disease?